rhos-vaf/rhelai-validation/README.md

     test-operator-controller-manager   1/1     1            1           29d
     ```
 1. Adjust the `pci_devices` variable in AnsibleTestCRD.yaml to match your hardware
+1. Provide an SSH key to use for access to RHELAI VM
+    ```
+    oc create secret generic rhelai-vm-secret-key --from-file=ssh-privatekey=$HOME/.ssh/rhel-ai.pem
+    ```
 1. Launch the test container
     ```
     $ oc apply -f AnsibleTestCRD.yaml